fralik/rundata-net/docs/searching.rst

     :alt: An example of query builder interface
     :width: 100%

-Note the top left corner.
-It contains buttons :guilabel:`NOT`, :guilabel:`AND`, :guilabel:`OR`.
-These are logical operations that can be applied to rules and group(s):
+First note the top left corner.
+It contains the buttons :guilabel:`NOT`, :guilabel:`AND`, :guilabel:`OR`.
+These are logical operations which may be applied to rules and one or more groups:

-* :guilabel:`NOT` inverses the search of that rule/group.
-If rule/group search
+* :guilabel:`NOT` inverses the search of a rule/group.
+If a certain rule/group search
   results in *find all inscriptions in Denmark*, then the inverse search is *find all inscriptions NOT in Denmark*.
-* :guilabel:`AND` performs logical AND operation between rules/groups search values.
+* :guilabel:`AND` performs a logical AND operation between rule/group search values.
-  AND can be used to group independent properties.
-For example, *find all inscriptions from Denmark* AND *find inscriptions that have at least one cross* will return all inscriptions with at least one cross from Denmark.
+  AND can be used for grouping independent properties.
+For example, *find all inscriptions from Denmark* AND *find inscriptions that have at least one cross* will return all inscriptions from Denmark with at least one cross.
 Wikipedia has `an article
   <https://en.wikipedia.org/wiki/Logical_conjunction>`_ about logical AND.
-* :guilabel:`OR` performs logical OR operation between rules/groups search values.
+* :guilabel:`OR` performs a logical OR operation between rule/group search values.
-  Logical OR can be used to group values of the same property.
-Example, *find all inscriptions from Denmark OR Norway*.
-Read about `logical OR
+  A logical OR can be used for grouping values with identical property, for example *find all inscriptions from Denmark OR Norway*.
+See more on `logical OR
   <https://en.wikipedia.org/wiki/Logical_disjunction>`_ on Wikipedia.

-Currently selected operator is denoted by slightly darker blue color.
-On the figure above, :guilabel:`AND` is selected. :guilabel:`NOT` is a checkbox and will have a tick when selected.
+The currently selected operator is indicated by a slightly darker blue colour.
+In the figure above, :guilabel:`AND` is selected. :guilabel:`NOT` is a checkbox and will have a tick when selected.

-One way to figure out which logical operation is going to be applied to which rule, is to follow grey line from logical operators to rules.
+One way of figuring out which logical operation should be applied to which rule, is to follow the grey line from logical operators to rules.

 .. figure:: /_static/search_gray_lines.png
     :alt: Following logical operations for group

-Control buttons are located on the right.
-They are used to add or delete rules and groups, see :ref:`the figure above <figure-query-builder>`.
+The control buttons are located to the right.
+They are used for adding or deleting rules and groups, see :ref:`the figure above <figure-query-builder>`.

-Each rule has it's own operators and value types.
-An example above presents four different value types:
+Each rule has its own operators and value types.
+The example above presents four different value types:

-* Boolean for filter *Has alternative(s)?*.
-This type has typically a Yes/No value.
+* Boolean for the filter *Has alternative(s)?*.
+This type typically has a Yes/No value.
-* Categorical for filter *Country*.
+* Categorical for the filter *Country*.
 This type can contain one or several values from a predefined set.
-* Numerical for filter *Number of crosses*.
-This type contain an integer or decimal number.
+* Numerical for the filter *Number of crosses*.
+This type contains an integer or decimal number.
-* Textual for filter *Signature*.
+* Textual for the filter *Signature*.
 This is the most common type.
-It contains textual information (can be letters, special symbols, digits).
+It contains textual information (which may be letters, special symbols, or digits).

-Operators are differentiated based on rule's search value type.
-Their meaning should make sense just from their name.
-One exception can be *matches* operators for textual information.
-This operator allows to specify a `regular expression pattern <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Writing_a_regular_expression_pattern>`_.
-This is very similar to how search is done in the original Rundata.
-Several examples of such searches will be presented later.
+Operators are differentiated on the basis of the search value type of the respective rule.
+Their meaning should be clear from their name.
+A possible exception to this are the *matches* operators for textual information.
+These operators allow one to specify a `regular expression pattern <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Writing_a_regular_expression_pattern>`_.
+This is very similar to how a search is made in the original Rundata.
+Several examples of such searches will be given later.

 .. warning::

-    The search in inscription texts can be different from Rundata.
-Rundata searches word by word and multiple search patterns must be present in corresponding words across different text forms.
-This will be illustrated with an :ref:`example below
+    A search within inscription texts may differ from the corresponding search in Rundata.
+Rundata implements searches word for word, meaning that in a search with multiple search patterns, all patterns must be present in a single word (counting all its different text forms).
+[DID I GET THIS RIGHT?
+APM] We may illustrate this with the :ref:`example below
     <searching-word-search>`.
-    This difference is very important as Rundata-net can produce very different search results than Rundata for what might seem as the same search pattern.
+    It is crucial to grasp this difference since Rundata-net may produce quite different search results from Rundata using what might seem to be identical search patterns.

 Case sensitivity in searches and normalization
 ----------------------------------------------

-Most of the textual-based searches are capital letter insensitive.
+Most of the textual-based searches are insensitive as regards capital letters.
-For example, *Öl* is matched to *Öl* and to *öl*.
+For example, *Öl* is matched to both *Öl* and *öl*.
 On the other hand, *öl* matches *öl* only.

-However some rules are case sensitive.
-These are the rules that deal with :ref:`inscriptions-texts`:
+However, some rules are case sensitive.
+These are the rules that deal with :ref:`inscriptions-texts`, namely:

 * Normalization to Old Scandinavian;
 * Normalization to Old West Norse;
 * Transliterated runic text.

-For example, a search for *R* in transliterated runic text yields results with *R* only.
+For example, a search for *R* in transliterated runic text only yields results with *R*.

-Rundata normalizes all inscription texts, so that a search for *Ol* would match *Öl*.
-Rundata-net doesn't perform such normalization.
+Rundata normalizes all inscription texts, so that a search for *Ol* matches *Öl*.
+Rundata-net does not perform such normalization.

 Another type of normalization concerns punctuation and special symbols.
-Almost all punctuation and special symbols are removed for searching.
-This is also mentioned in :ref:`searching-multiple-words`.
-It is not possible to search for punctuation in inscription texts.
-A search for `skarf` in transliterated text yields `s:karf` as one of the results.
+Almost all punctuation and special symbols must be [CORRECTLY UNDERSTOOD?
+APM] removed for the purpose of searching (cf. :ref:`searching-multiple-words`).
+It is not possible to search for punctuation marks in the inscription texts.
+A search for `skarf` in transliterated text thus yields `s:karf` as one of its results.
 Refer to :doc:`/db/data` for a list of characters that are used as punctuation marks.
-One symbols which is **not** removed is `-`.
+A symbol which should **not** be removed is `-`.
 This means that if you want to find `f-ita` you have to search for `f-ita`.

 Search example
 --------------

 Find all inscriptions from Norway which are dated with :samp:`U`.
-There are several way of running such search.
+There are several ways of running such a search.
 One possibility is to define two rules connected with
 AND:

 #.
 Country in Norway.